mdellanoce/mdellanoce.github.com/resume/index.markdown

 ## Speaking
 #### Applied Design Patterns

-A case study about the use of design patterns in two of Rackspaces largest projects.
+A case study about the use of design patterns in two of Rackspace's largest systems.

 * Presented for a Radford University software engineering course at the Professor's request (November 2011).
 * Co-presented at the RBTC software developers' forum (August 2011).